 A customized tool is helping to improve patient outcomes in Pipeline Health System’s hospitals.
 Called a Harm Prevention Index, the tool helps to track incidents of harm to patients – injuries that result from the patients’ care, not their disease.

-Each month staff in the Infection Prevention, Pharmacy and Quality departments tabulate 10 measures in all five Pipeline hospitals:
+Each month staff in the Infection Prevention, Pharmacy and Quality departments tabulate 10 measures in all Pipeline hospitals:

 - Adverse events not listed otherwise

 - Falls resulting in minor injuries

 - Medical errors